By Jeff Gillis

 - Don’t ask how soon you can start applying for other positions in the company.

 Ok there you have it.
-Our top list of job interview questions.
+Our top list of job interview questions for 2017.
 (Along with the Do’s and Don’t s on how to answer them.)

 The key thing to remember is to focus on the needs of the company instead of your own when answering any job interview question.
 As we always say every job interview and every one of your answers to any job interview question should be “tailored” to the company you’re interviewing with.
 The next thing you should download our free special report that outlines the “tailoring method” and gives you sample answers to 5 of the questions we went through in this list!